-Library of Parliament Legislative Summaries summarize bills currently before Parliament and provide background about them in an objective and impartial manner.
-They are prepared by Parliamentary Information, Education and Research Services, which carries out research for and provides information and analysis to parliamentarians and Senate and House of Commons committees and parliamentary associations.
-Legislative Summaries are revised as needed to reflect amendments made to bills as they move through the legislative process.
+Library of Parliament legislative summaries summarize bills currently before Parliament and provide background information about them in an objective and impartial manner.
+They are prepared by Research and Education, which carries out research for and provides information and analysis to parliamentarians, Senate and House of Commons committees and parliamentary associations.
+Legislative summaries are revised as needed to reflect amendments made to bills as they move through the legislative process.

-For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
-It is important to note, however, that bills may be amended during their consideration by the House of Commons and Senate, and have no force or effect unless and until they are passed by both houses of Parliament, receive Royal Assent, and come into force.
+For clarity of exposition, the legislative proposals set out in the bill described in this legislative summary are stated as if they had already been adopted or were in force.
+It is important to note, however, that bills may be amended during their consideration by the Senate and House of Commons and have no force or effect unless and until they are passed by both houses of Parliament, receive Royal Assent and come into force.

-Any substantive changes in this Library of Parliament Legislative Summary that have been made since the preceding issue are indicated in bold print.
+Any substantive changes to this Library of Parliament legislative summary that have been made since the preceding issue are indicated in bold print.

-© Library of Parliament, Ottawa, Canada, 2022
+© Library of Parliament, Ottawa, Canada, 2023

-Legislative Summary of Bill C-21 (Preliminary version)
+Legislative Summary of Bill C-21 (Legislative Summary)

-44-1-C21-E
+Publication No. 44-1-C21-E